 For example, unless you tell them that the program doesn’t provide lunch, people will know to bring lunch with them.
 If you tell them that the activity will be held in cold climates, they’ll know to dress warmly.

 Unless you do this, they’ll arrive unprepared, which is a waste of time and effort.
-This is why, when you’re creating your plan, you should also make a written guide that tells the team what they’re getting into.
+This is why, when creating your plan, you should also make a written guide telling the team what they’re getting into.

 6. Follow through with all your incentives